rickmora98/SQL/README.md

 <h1> Who Is Paid The Most? <br> (Examples of Building Tables and Executing Queries in SQL) </h1>

 #### Overview:
-The purpose of this project was to create a SQL database from 6 CSV files containing various employee data from a fictitious company and analyze.
+The purpose of this project was to create a SQL database from 6 CSV files containing various employee data from a fictitious company and analyze the data.
 The first step was to examine the CSV files and determine all the relationships between the fields and create an Entity Relationship Diagram
 (see below), paying attention to data types, primary and foreign keys, and other possible constraints.
-The next step was to create the necessary tables in the databse (see "table_setups.sql") and load in the CSV files.
+The next step was to create the necessary tables in the database (see "table_setups.sql") and load in the CSV files.
 Once this was complete, several queries were run (see "employee_queries.sql") to analyze the data.
 As a final step, a jupyter notebook was written (see "SalaryAnalysis.ipynb") to explore the data in the database even further.